afanasyev-ilya/vgl_site/documentation.markdown

 #### Compute

-The compute abstraction applies a user-defined compute op operation to each vertex of the given input frontier.
-Since all compute op operations can be independently executed, the compute abstraction can be implemented in a straightforward way on NEC SX-Aurora TSUBASA architecture.
-Typicality, this abstraction is used for wide range of operations over graph vertices: initializing distances in shortest paths, implementing the “hook” phase in connected component algorithms, and many others.
+The compute abstraction can be used for wide range of operations over graph vertices: initializing distances in shortest paths, implementing the “hook” phase in connected component algorithms, and many others.

+*Input*: graph (in VectCSR format), frontier, user-defined compute operation.
+*Output*: None (user-defined lambda function compute_op typically updates some VerticesArrays).

 Prototype of the Compute abstraction and it's lambda-functions:
 ```c++